apache/incubator-hugegraph-ai/README.md

 We welcome contributions!
 Please see our [contribution guidelines](https://hugegraph.apache.org/docs/contribution-guidelines/) for details.

+### 🤖 AI Coding Guidelines for Developers

+> [!IMPORTANT]
+> **For project contributors using AI coding tools**, please follow these guidelines:
+>
+> - **Documentation Standards**: Follow the structured documentation approach outlined in `rules/prompts/project-general.md`
+> - **Deep Analysis**: When analyzing complex features, refer to `rules/prompts/project-deep.md` for comprehensive code analysis methodology
+> - **Code Quality**: Maintain consistency with existing patterns and ensure proper type annotations
+> - **Testing**: Follow TDD principles and ensure comprehensive test coverage for new features
+>
+> These guidelines help maintain code quality and documentation consistency across the project.

 **Development Setup:**
 ```bash
 # 1. Clone and navigate to project